FAQ

 Has a HOPE (HIV D+/R+) lung transplant been performed to date?

-To date, no center worldwide has performed an HIV D+/R+ lung transplant
+To date, no center worldwide has performed an HIV D+/R+ lung transplant.

 How have centers developed their independent lung protocols?